MatheusJulidori/houseXpense/CONTRIBUTING.md

 Pull Requests are reviewed against the rules documented in [`docs/code-quality-guidelines.md`](docs/code-quality-guidelines.md).
 Highlights:

 - Controllers must rely on DTOs for all request and response payloads.
+- Presentation layer (controllers/presenters) can only depend on application use cases.
+Do not import persistence entities, TypeORM repositories, or infrastructure providers directly.
-- Services should encapsulate business rules only—keep transport, logging, and formatting elsewhere.
+- Use cases encapsulate business rules—keep transport, logging, and formatting elsewhere.
 - Prefer reusable hooks/utilities on the frontend; avoid duplicating filtering or statistics logic.
 - All TypeScript must compile under the enforced strict settings (no implicit `any`, no unsafe member access).
 - Sensitive data must never reach logs or the UI.